benshimonz/V1/README.md

 Here are two examples:

-_**Q187:** Any phone that was called from 052-333-4444: (at least one call on or after 1/1/2010) and (at least one call longer than 10 minutes) - same or different calls_
+_**Q187:** Any dragon that was called from Balerion: (at least one call on or after 1/1/1010) and (at least one call longer than 10 minutes) - same or different calls_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q187.png)

-_**Q189:** Any phone that was called from 052-333-4444: (at least one call on or after 1/1/2010) or (at least one call longer than 10 minutes) **Alternative wording:** Any phone that was called from 052-333-4444: at least one call (on or after 1/1/2010 or longer than 10 minutes)_
+_**Q189:** Any dragon that was called from Balerion: (at least one call on or after 1/1/1010) or (at least one call longer than 10 minutes) **Alternative wording:** Any dragon that was called from Balerion: at least one call (on or after 1/1/1010 or longer than 10 minutes)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q189.png)